 Whether you have toddlers who are afraid of the dark or the weather ends up being less-than-ideal, it’s a great idea to have a plan for some indoor trick or treating for Halloween.
 We’ve got you covered with these fabulous indoor opportunities to dress up and ask for candy.

-(This list was last update Oct.
-2, 2019.
-This is a working list so please check back often for updates.
+(This list was last updated Oct.
+7, 2021.
 If you know of an event or festival you’d like to see included, please email the details to email@example.com)

 For even more indoor Halloween events, check out our comprehensive guide to indoor trick-or-treating in Oklahoma City, Edmond, Norman, Moore, Yukon and beyond.